Throughout the academic year, the department of East Asian Languages and Cultures sponsors films, lectures and other events.

 In October: Japanese Ikebana- A traditional Japanese art flower arrangement event will be hosted by East Asian Studies with Yuji Ueno creating and presenting a remarkable floral design.
 Mr. Ueno (pictured at left) is an independent floral artist who has developed his own unique artistic sensibility and will be using common flowers, plants and foliage from the campus grounds.
 He has won national Ikebana competitions in Japan and is known in Japan as a "budding" flower artist.
 Please consult the Online Calendar of Events for information on this event.

-Book talk by alumnus Joel Backaler '06, "China Goes West" - Joel will be visiting the campus in Fall 2014 for two talks.
-His recently published book China Goes West will be discussed on Chinese companies going global and why.
-The second session will be a career talk on how someone can start an international business with a Connecticut College education.
+Book talk by alumnus Joel Backaler '06, "China Goes West" - Joel visited the campus in Fall 2014 for two talks.
+His recently published book China Goes West was discussed on Chinese companies going global and why.
+The second session was a career talk on how someone can start an international business with a Connecticut College education.
 Joel was an economic major and an East Asian Studies minor at Connecticut College.
-Please consult the Online Calendar of Events for information on these events.

 Students teach Chinese in local school